Configuring automated sensitive data discovery for your account - Amazon Macie

 5. Do any of the following:

 • To add one or more managed data identifiers, choose the Added to default tab.
-Then, in the table, select the check box for each managed data identifier that you want to add.
-If a check box is already selected, you've already added that identifier.
+Then, in the table, select the check box for each managed data identifier to add.
+If a check box is already selected, you already added that identifier.

 • To remove one or more managed data identifiers, choose the Removed from default tab.
-Then, in the table, select the check box for each managed data identifier that you want to remove.
-If a check box is already selected, you've already removed that identifier.
+Then, in the table, select the check box for each managed data identifier to remove.
+If a check box is already selected, you already removed that identifier.

 On each tab, the table displays a list of all the managed data identifiers that Macie currently provides.
-In the table, each managed data identifier's ID describes the type of sensitive data that the identifier is designed to detect—for example, CREDIT_CARD_SECURITY_CODE for credit card verification codes.
-To find specific managed data identifiers more easily, enter filter criteria in the filter bar above the table.
+In the table, the first column specifies each managed data identifier's ID.
+The ID describes the type of sensitive data that an identifier is designed to detect—for example, USA_PASSPORT_NUMBER for US passport numbers.
+To find specific managed data identifiers more easily, enter search criteria in the search box above the table.
 You can also sort the table by choosing a column heading.
 For details about each identifier, see Using managed data identifiers.

 6. When you finish, choose Save.